THE VALIDATION JUNKY BOOK

 Research Lead - Adam Peacock

-Applied Psychology Consultant - Prof. Carolyn Mair (London College of Fashion)
+Applied Psychology Consultant - Prof. Carolyn Mair (Psychology of Fashion, London College of Fashion)

-Genetic Technology Consultant - Dr. Helen C. O’Neill (UCL)
+Genetic Technology Consultants - Prof. Joyce Harper and Dr. Helen C. O’Neill (UCL Institute for Women’s Health)

-Genetic Technology Research - Ashley Campbell, Liane Stein (UCL)
+Genetic Technology Research - Ashley Campbell, Liane Stein (MSc.
+Reproductive Science and Women’s Health, UCL)

-Research Assistants - Dian-Jen Lin, Isabela Branca Gygax, Lara Gill (London College of Fashion)
+Research Assistants - Dian-Jen Lin, Isabela Branca Gygax, Lara Gill (MA Fashion Futures, London College of Fashion)

-Research Workshop Attendees, Design - Dian-Jen Lin, Hew Wang, Jo Cope, Siyang Meng, Voranida Rujekitnara, Yuqing Lai (London College of Fashion), Anderson Dalle Laste (London College of Communication)
+Research Workshop Attendees, Design - Dian-Jen Lin, Hew Wang, Jo Cope, Siyang Meng, Voranida Rujekitnara, Yuqing Lai (MA Fashion Artefact, MA Fashion Womenswear, London College of Fashion), Anderson Dalle Laste (MA Graphic Design, London College of Communication)

-Research Workshop Attendees, Psychology - Prof. Roberta Degnore (Fashion Institute of Technology NYC), David Adams, James Boag (London College of Fashion)
+Research Workshop Attendees, Psychology - Prof. Roberta Degnore (Fashion Institute of Technology NYC), David Adams, James Boag (MSc Psychology of Fashion, London College of Fashion)

-Research Workshp Attendees, Genetic Technology - Dr. Helen C. O’Neill, Ashley Campbell, Liane Stein, Rachel Ho (UCL)
+Research Workshp Attendees, Genetic Technology - Dr. Helen C. O’Neill, Ashley Campbell, Liane Stein, Rachel Ho (MSc.
+Reproductive Science and Women’s Health, UCL)

-Research Workshop Photography - Celia Tang (London College of Fashion)
+Research Workshop Photography - Celia Tang (MA Fashion Photography, London College of Fashion)

-Research Symposium Chairs - Adam Peacock & Lynne Murray (Digital Anthropology Lab)
+Research Symposium Chairs - Adam Peacock & Lynne Murray (Director, Digital Anthropology Lab, Univeristy of the Arts London)

 Research Symposium, on Social Policy & Mental Health - Duncan Stephenson (Royal Society for Public Health)

-Research Symposium, on Genetic Technology - Prof. Joyce Harper (UCL), Dr. Helen C. O’Neill (UCL)
+Research Symposium, on Genetic Technology - Prof. Joyce Harper and Dr. Helen C. O’Neill (UCL Institute for Women’s Health)

-Research Symposium, on Synthetic Biology & Speculative Bodies - Dr. Agatha Haines (Cognovo Research Lab)
+Research Symposium, on Synthetic Biology & Speculative Bodies - Dr. Agatha Haines (Cognovo Research Lab, Plymouth University)

 Research Symposium, on Plastic Surgery - Dr. Barry M. Jones (Royal College of Surgeons)